 When your goal is financial security, the timetable reverses.
 In the beginning, more of your wages need to go toward investments.
 As they start to bring in returns, more of your income becomes disposable.
 Because your savings aren’t locked up in a designated retirement account, you’re free to use them to pursue non-work money-making strategies.

 One other opportunity for investment opens up when your goal is financial security: investing in yourself.
 Learning a new skill can open up new opportunities or help you save money by in-sourcing an existing task.
 If you’re paying a web designer, learning to code yourself can save you the money you’re spending on building and open up new opportunities to expand your business.

 Where can I go for assistance?

-There are many resources available to guide you on your path to financial security, including Allegacy Investment Group, available through CUSO Financial Services, LP (CFS) *.
+There are many resources available to guide you on your path to financial security, including the Allegacy Investment Group, available through CUSO Financial Services, LP (CFS)*.
 Our CFS advisors can help you determine what financial security looks like to you and help you map out a plan to get there.

 *Non-deposit investment products and services are offered through CUSO Financial Services, LP (CFS), a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
 Products offered through CFS are not NCUA/NCUSIF or otherwise federally insured, are not guarantees or obligations of the credit union and may involve investment risk including possible losses of principal.
 Investment Representatives are registered through CFS.
 Allegacy Federal Credit Union has contracted with CFS to make non-deposit investment products and services available to credit union members.